ssfsx17/ffpnp/pandoc-markdown/0810-Dragoon.md

 |         | E: Single | Target H: 1
 |         |           | Effect H/V: 1/1

+Potency: 150

-You jump into the target position, then perform a melee attack against one adjacent enemy for 50% increased After-Armor Damage.
+You jump into the target position, then perform a melee attack against one adjacent enemy.

 **Lancet**